 The European Standard EN 671-1 specifies requirements and methods of test for the construction and performance of fire hose reel systems with semi-rigid hose for installation in buildings and other construction works, permanently connected to a water supply, for use by the occupants.

-plan
+Escape plan

 On each storey there should be evacuation plans which schematically show the escape routes, the placing of alarm buttons and fire extinguishing equipment, and the place of assembly.